How to Explain Depression to a Loved One Who Doesn’t Understand

 Like other forms of mental illness, depression is difficult for people to understand because many of the symptoms are behavioral rather than physical.
 But remember that the way you feel and the things going on in your mind are no less real.
 Having depression is not a weakness or a failure; mental illness is just as real as physical illness, and it should be taken just as seriously by those who love you.

-We at The Phoenix Recovery and Counseling Centers hope the following information will be helpful to everyone looking for ideas for how to explain depression to someone, whether they are a spouse or another loved one.
+We at The Phoenix Recovery Center hope the following information will be helpful to everyone looking for ideas for how to explain depression to someone, whether they are a spouse or another loved one.

 Explaining depression in broad terms